okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 	- SA: Security association that describes the security features of an IPsec connection.
 	- AH: Auth header.
 Guarantees connectionless integrity and data origin of IP packets Auths entire packet, with the exception of mutable fields such as DSCP/ToS.
 Does not encrypt the payload.
 	- ESP: The Encapsulating Security Payload provides encryption and authentication.
 But only authenticates contents of the packet.
+	- Transport Mode: Encapsultes the payload of a packet.
+Used for most client to server relationships.